CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

 \subsection{Quantitative comparison}

-We quantitatively validate the performance of \method{} on tilt-series not seen during training, but obtained from the same dataset (EMPIAR-11830).
-These test tilt-series were specifically selected to ensure strong performance of the baseline pipeline (FBP+Cryo-CARE+IsoNet).
+We quantitatively validate the performance of \method{} on tilt series not seen during training, but obtained from the same dataset (EMPIAR-11830).
+These test tilt series were specifically selected to ensure strong performance of the baseline pipeline (FBP+\icecream{} and FBP+Cryo-CARE+IsoNet).
 As shown in Figure~\ref{fig:real-test}, we report the Fourier Shell Correlation (FSC) between the reference tomogram (obtained with FBP+Cryo-CARE+IsoNet) and alternative reconstructions.
-The data have been pre-processed with Slabify to extract only part of the data that corresponds to biological content.
-The FSC curve indicates that \method{} closely matches the reference reconstruction up to a resolution of 15.7\nano\meter (above the 0.5-threshold)).
+The data have been pre-processed with Slabify to extract only the subregion that corresponds to biological content.
+The FSC curve indicates that \method{} closely matches the reference reconstruction up to a resolution of 15.7 \nano\meter{} (above the 0.5-threshold)).
 Notably, \method{} achieves this performance with a significant speed advantage—up to $75\times$ faster—and without any parameter tuning, highlighting its practical benefits.
-We provide additional quantitative evaluation of \method{} on the test dataset, see Figure \ref{fig:selffsc-test}.
+We provide additional quantitative evaluation of \method{} on the test dataset, see Fig.~\ref{fig:selffsc-test}.

-\sztmp{4.8cm} \ps{0.32} \sc{1024}
+\sztmp{4.8cm} \ps{0.32} \scc{1024}